 C.H.
 Lang, 1905: “All regulating tools to fit [handle] 20 cents extra, which is nothing compared to all the trouble with the wooden handles.”
 Lang also referred to the problem of splitting wooden handles, which happened often when the tang was inserted with too much force.

 Shown below is an unmarked combination handle, with ebonite instead of hardwood, and metalwork that matches that of the Lang machine shop.
-This adjustable handle was designed to take the standard interchangeable regulating tools that we use today, but with a friction fit, rather than a collet.
+This adjustable handle was designed to take the standard interchangeable regulating tools that we use today, but with a friction fit and clutch, rather than a collet.
 I believe that C.H.
 Lang offered this handle without including it in his 1905 catalogue; further down this page, another friction fit adjustable handle is shown, with American Felt Co. details, but also not included in their catalogue.

 Immediately after buying out Lang’s machine shop, Lyon & Healy continued making all of Lang’s piano tools, complete with the Lang proprietary stamp.
 After a year or two, this changed, and the Lang name was eliminated from catalogues, advertising, and the actual tools.
 Unlike most of the other ex-Lang tools, the Lyon & Healy Combination Handle (version 1 shown here) would go through two more iterations during the short tenure of L.& H., which ended in 1928.